-When testing the performance of the KendoReact Data Grid, please make sure to use a production build.
+When testing the performance of the KendoReact Data Grid, make sure to use a production build.
 React is times faster when using a production build.
-This is closer to what the end user will experience when using the final deployed
+This is closer to what the end-user will experience when using the final deployed version.

 With local operations we recommend sorting the data only when the user changes the sorting.
 Avoid sorting the data each time the component rerenders.

 By default the Grid will update during the cell editing which will cause multiple component renders.
 With large Data Grids we recommend updating the Data Grid state when the user stops editing the cell.

 Performance is a story best told in numbers.
 That is why we have made a sample application that uses React.Profiler to test the actual performance numbers of the KendoReact Data Grid.
 This sample application allows you to see how different features impact the performance.

 You can download the sample application from GitHub.

 We advise testing with a production build as well.
 That shows the real power of the KendoReact Grid with up to 6 times improved performance compared to when testing with a development build.

 To play with the demo and see how we built it, you may want to run it locally:

 - Clone or download the source code from GitHub.

 - Run the application using